OK, so my expectations and those of the folk at Adobe with

 selected from the Color Handling pop-up.

-Description - this is a useful addition to
+The Description box is a useful feature within

 the Print dialog in so far as it provides short explanations